-The St. Jude High School Research Immersion Program offers a unique opportunity for rising seniors in the Memphis area and the immediate surrounding counties in Tennessee, Mississippi, and Arkansas to participate in mentored research projects in St. Jude laboratory, psychology, epidemiology, clinical or data science research programs.
-A primary goal of the program is to provide access and opportunities to participate in mentored research experience.
+The St. Jude High School Research Immersion Program offers a unique opportunity for rising seniors in the Memphis area and the immediate surrounding counties in Tennessee, Mississippi, and Arkansas to participate in mentored research projects in St. Jude laboratory, clinical or data science research programs.
+A primary goal of the program is to provide access and opportunities to participate in a mentored research experience.

 Many graduates of HSRI continue to conduct research and serve as the next generation of mentors through the Emerging Leaders in Biomedical Research program.
-Undergraduates enrolled in a Memphis area universities are eligible.
+Undergraduates enrolled in Memphis area universities are eligible.

 The philosophy behind HSRI